suziepalmer10/Multiomics-Integrative-Pipeline/README.md

 - The R Markdown file: `Feature_Comparison_ViolinPlot.Rmd` is used to create Violin Plots to visualize model feature selection comparisons for Elastic Net, Random Forest and XGBoost models, which are used for Figures 4-6.
 - The output Violin plots are stored in the subdirectory: `Output_ViolinPlots`.

-## 11) Feature Extraction for Comparing Feature Reduced and Full Dimension Datasets Across Machine Learning Models.
+## 11) Feature Extraction for Comparing Feature Reduced and Full Dimension Datasets Across Machine Learning Models

 - Files for this analysis are contained in:`Manuscript_Code/E_FeatureReduced_vs_FullDimensional_Comparisons`.
 - The Rscript to run this analysis is: `coefficient_filtervunfilter_comparison_01102025.R`.